 Conception happens when a man’s sperm meets and joins with a woman’s egg.
 This special moment is the start of a new life and usually happens through sexual intercourse.
 Once the sperm successfully fertilizes the egg, it forms an embryo, which is the very beginning stage of a baby’s development.

-To increase the possibility of getting pregnant, it’s important to have knowledge of your menstrual cycle.
+To increase the possibility of getting pregnant, it’s important to know your menstrual cycle.
 The menstrual cycle is the monthly hormonal process that prepares a woman’s body for pregnancy.
 It typically lasts about 28 days, although cycle lengths can vary from person to person.
-Tracking your cycle can not only help you achieve pregnancy (as you know when you are most fertile) but also help diagnose any health problems that could affect getting pregnant.

 Natural Family Planning

 There are several methods to help identify signs of ovulation.
 These are known as natural family planning.
 One common approach is to track changes in cervical mucus.
 As ovulation approaches, the cervical mucus becomes clear, slippery, and stretchy, resembling the consistency of egg whites.
-This indicates a fertile window, indicating the ideal time to have intercourse.
+This indicates a fertile window, or the ideal time to have intercourse.

 Another method is monitoring basal body temperature (BBT).
 BBT refers to your body’s resting temperature, which slightly increases after ovulation due to the release of progesterone.
 By taking your temperature each morning before getting out of bed, you can track changes in your BBT over time.
 A noticeable temperature rise may indicate that ovulation has already occurred.
 BBT works best when paired with other cycle tracking methods.